-- 1. Availability of public sewer.
+- Availability of public sewer.
 All plumbing systems within two hundred (200) feet of a public sewer shall be connected to public sewer where available in accordance with local, state, and federal laws and regulations.
-The Planning Board may waive this requirement if all other standards of Section 6A and the applicable standards of Section 6B are met. - 2.
+The Board of Selectmen may grant an exception to this requirement in accordance with Article 2 of the Town of Mount Desert Sewer Ordinance. - 2.
 State standards.
 All subsurface sewage disposal facilities shall be installed in conformance with the State of Maine Subsurface Wastewater Disposal Rules.